Skip to main content

 Actual design trend

 Similarly to the way trends change year by year in web design, the preferred visual styles of developer portals also change.
 Nowadays, it is really popular to use illustrations in certain page sections.
 These colorful, aesthetic illustrations can spice up the, dry, technical content and pages and give a nice first impression.
+These illustrations appear on several pages, consistently with the same graphical style and color scheme but in different amounts.

 Illustrations on the DNB Developer portal.